-Healthy Play and Exercise:
+Healthy Play and Exercise

-- Memberships to Boys & Girls Clubs of America: Enjoy summer and school-year memberships at no cost at participating Boys & Girls Clubs of America (ages 6-17). - Extracurricular activity fee assistance: Sign up for an extracurricular activity through a school or community program and get a \$50 reward card (ages 5-21). - Soccer Clinics: Get active and learn skills from expert coaches at our soccer clinics at no cost (ages 3-18).
-(Registration on a first-come, first served basis; Harris only). - Sports and school physicals: Get one yearly sports or school physical exam at no cost with your primary care provider (ages 5-19). (must have completed a well-child checkup in the last 12 months)
+• Boys & Girls Clubs of America memberships: Enjoy summer and school-year memberships at no cost at participating Boys & Girls Clubs of America.
+Ages 6-17.

+- Extracurricular activity fee assistance: Sign up for an extracurricular activity through a school or community program and get a reward card for up to \$50.
+Reward can be requested up to 30 days after the end of the eligible year.
+Ages 5-21. - Sports and school physicals: Get one yearly sports or school physical exam at no cost with your primary care provider.
+Must have completed a well-child checkup in the last 12 months.
+Ages 5-19. - Sports Clinics: Get active and attend a variety of sports clinics at no cost.
+Sports clinics include soccer, taekwondo, ballet, baseball, football, basketball, and bike safety.
+Registration on a first-come, first served basis.
+Harris county only.
+Ages 3-18.

-Extra Help for Families:
+Extra Help for Families

-- 24-hour Nurse Help Line: Our nurses are available over the phone 24 hours a day, 7 days a week to help you with advice and information about your medical concerns. - Transportation services: Get a ride at no cost to medical appointments, the pharmacy, and Texas Children's Health Plan class or event. - Dental services: Benefits include a complete oral exam, 2 routine exams, 2 cleanings, routine extractions, x-rays, fillings, and emergency exams per 12-month period (ages 21 and older).
+- 24-Hour Nurse Help Line: Our nurses are available over the phone 24 hours a day, 7 days a week to help you with advice about your symptoms and medical concerns. - Dental services: Benefits include a complete oral exam, 2 routine exams, 2 cleanings, x-rays, fillings, routine extractions, and emergency exams per year.
+Ages 21 and older. - Transportation services: Get a ride at no cost to Texas Children's Health Plan classes or events.
+Transportation to medical appointments and the pharmacy are already covered services for STAR members.

 Restrictions and limitations may apply.
-Age rage may vary.
-Extra benefits valid from September 1, 2021 to August 31, 2022.
+Age range may vary.
+Extra benefits valid from September 1, 2022 to August 31, 2023.
 Visit healthyrewardsprogram.org for more details.